 The Federal Food, Drug, and Cosmetic Act (FD&C Act) provides that a substance that is capable of imparting color is a color additive and is subject to premarket approval requirements unless the substance is used in a product solely for a purpose other than coloring and is clearly unimportant to the marketability of the product.

-There is a long history of food color additives because of the number of benefits, including the ability to provide a diverse range of bright, more vibrant colors, high color intensity, and greater resistance to light or heat.
-Understanding certified color additives is crucial to ensure proper use and reliance.
-Color additives are most commonly used in various food applications for coloring products, including:
+There is a long history of food color additives due to the numerous benefits they offer, including the ability to provide a diverse range of bright, more vibrant colors, high color intensity, and greater resistance to light or heat.

 1. Certified Color Additives